About

 I am a dancer, creator, and arts administrator based in Brooklyn, NY.
 My pronouns are they/them and she/her, use both!

-I currently serve as Development Manager of Danspace Project, Managing Director of Donna Uchizono Company and freelance as an artistic administrator for Juliana May, Dolly Sfeir, and more.
+I currently serve as Development Manager of Danspace Project, Development Director of Donna Uchizono Company and freelance as an artistic administrator for Juliana May, Dolly Sfeir, and more.
 Previously, I have worked at Peridance Contemporary Dance Company, Brooklyn Arts Exchange, Boston Dance Alliance, and Boston Center for the Arts.
-I also received my yoga certification in 2020.

 Photo by Uila Marx